AllStarLink/ASL3-Manual/docs/adv-topics/usbinterfaces.md

  - The device string is automatically found when the USB setting `devstr =` is empty.
  - rxchannel=SimpleUSB/USB1999 has been changed to rxchannel=SimpleUSB/1999.
 Same for rxchannel=Radio/1999 for consistency with other rxchannel= settings.
  - A new `asl-find-sound` script can be used to help identify the device strings for attached interfaces.
- - Ability to specifify vendor and product identifiers for non-natively supported chips.
+ - The ability to specify vendor and product identifiers for non-natively supported chips.

 The ASL3 menu and Asterisk CLI USB config commands handle these changes.